josephcslater/WSUThesisTemplate/readme.md

 I have highly respected colleagues that swear by [Overleaf].
 I don't have a lot of experience with it yet, but it's certainly on my radar.
 In fact, the WSU Thesis Template is already on [Overleaf] ready to go.

-Overleaf provides *typeset as you go* which is very cool.
+[Overleaf] provides *typeset as you go* which is very cool.

+Because the files are in the cloud, some operations are different from using a local application.
+See [How to include a bibliography using bibtex].
+Frankly, the easiest way is to maintain your database on [Zotero].

 ## Graphical User Interface (GUI) Version (Multi-platform)

 [LyX] is something like a GUI version that is easier for a novice to work on, but can be somewhat limiting for someone comfortable with more power available only when editing the raw LaTeX.
 Dr. Klingbeil is a strong fan of it, but I find directly typing formulas and macros using a dedicated LaTeX editor (Emacs is my favorite) to be much faster.
 If LaTeX is intimidating to you, use LyX.
 It still provides most of the benefits over Word (better cross referencing, cleaner/professional looking output).
 However, I’m not familiar with using my style file with it (or if it’s even possible).
 However, Jeremy Daily did his dissertation in LyX just fine.